Student Survey Results, February 2020Rebecca Morris2020-02-16T13:42:31-05:00

 In 2019, those first- and second-step numbers dropped considerably, as students took action on their research projects throughout the year.
 In 2019, those only aware of the research requirement but not taking any further action dropped to one-quarter, and those identifying the topic but not starting dropped to 24 percent.
 Total students in those first two research steps dropped from 73 percent in 2018 to 49 percent in 2019.

 “We made a lot of progress in 2019,” says Dr. Brown, Deputy Vice Chancellor and Director of Research.
-“Dr. Camera and the research advisers were very busy getting more students on track.
+“Dr. Camera and the research advisors were very busy getting more students on track.
 Research Club presentations have been booked well in advance.
 Don’t wait until the last minute to start your research project.”

 Technology and Library